 Playoff football has fans thinking in layers – as in how many are needed to reasonably stand and watch a game outside on the frozen tundra of Lambeau Field or in upstate New York with winds whipping off Lake Erie.

 But as the calendar flips to February, those concerns fade as thermal ski masks and snow boots are suddenly replaced by sunscreen and flip flops.
 Why?
 Because it’s officially Super Bowl season and, in the 21st century, that has meant you’re packing bags for somewhere tropical.

-The 2022 Super Bowl at SoFi Stadium in Los Angeles fits into the recent push towards having the game in a location that’s either known for having relatively warm winter temperatures or has a domed stadium – LA fortunately has both.
+The 2023 Super Bowl at State Farm Stadium in Glendale, Ariz., fits into the recent push of having the game in a location with relatively warm winter temperatures.

 Let’s take a look at some of the warmest weather conditions since the Super Bowl began.